chuckshaw/flight_path/README.md

 # FlightPath

-Simple tool to take a set of lat/lon/alt/velocity values from an excel spreadsheet and calculate remaining column values to generate a simulated flight path.
+Personal tool to automate the iteration over a large set of lat/lon/alt/velocity values from an excel spreadsheet and calculate remaining column values to generate a simulated flight path.

 ## Installation